-- 1. This policy applies to intentional misconduct associated with funded or unfunded scholarship by faculty and staff that has occurred within the 8 years prior to an allegation, subject to the subsequent use, health or safety of the public, and grandfather exceptions in 42 CFR § 93.105(b), when applicable.
+- This policy applies to intentional misconduct associated with funded or unfunded scholarship by faculty and staff that are commonly accepted has occurred within the scientific community for proposing, conducting, or reporting research, are prohibited in all 8 years prior to an allegation, subject to the subsequent use, health or safety of the public, and grandfather exceptions in 42 CFR § 93.105(b), when applicable.
 However, if an inquiry or investigation committee determines that it is necessary to broaden the scope of the inquiry, older material may be subject to examination. - 2.
 Ordinarily, student research misconduct is covered under Policy 3.01 and Policy 3.02, but if in the judgment of the Research Integrity Officer, there is significant evidence of academic misconduct not adequately covered by 3.01 and 3.02, this policy may apply.
-(For example, this might include a published paper based largely on work conducted while a student at UNI). - 3.
-For the purpose of this policy, scholarship refers to activities which are intended to generate and/or contribute to the knowledge base or creative works in a disciplinary field or general community external to the institution (e.g., research and creative activities).
-This does not typically include activities primarily intended to contribute to teaching and learning in one's own classroom (e.g., curriculum development or service learning projects) or activities typically undertaken to fulfill institutional responsibilities, unless those activities may result in dissemination beyond the university. - 4.
-Scholarly misconduct means fabrication, falsification, plagiarism, or other behaviors and practices that seriously deviate from those that are commonly accepted within the academic community for proposing, undertaking, or disseminating research and other forms of scholarship.
-It does not include honest error or honest differences in interpretations or judgments.
-Scholarly misconduct is an intentional or knowing act of deception or a flagrant disregard of commonly accepted research or ethical practices. - a.
-Fabrication is making up of data or results and/or having them recorded or reported. - b.
-Falsification is manipulating scholarly materials, equipment, or processes, or changing or omitting data or results such that the works are not accurately represented. - c.
-Plagiarism is intentionally or knowingly representing the works of another as one's own.
-Plagiarism includes both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work.
-The theft or misappropriation of intellectual property includes the unauthorized use of ideas or unique methods
+(For example, this might include a published paper based largely on work conducted while a student at UNI). - 4.3.
+For the purpose of this policy, scholarship refers to activities associated with the University of Northern lowa. which are intended to generate and/or contribute to the knowledge base or creative works in a disciplinary field or general community external to the institution (e.g., research and creative activities).
+This does not typically include activities primarily intended to contribute to teaching and learning in one's own classroom (e.g., curriculum development or service learning projects) or activities typically undertaken to fulfill institutional responsibilities, unless those activities may result in dissemination beyond the university. - 1.
+This policy applies to anyone engaged in systematic research activities that are intended to produce generalizable or transferable results (typically indicated by the intent to disseminate results), including all faculty, staff, and students affiliated with the institution.
+This policy is not intended to apply to student class projects that are not designed for public dissemination, but it does apply to all culminating student research projects such as theses and dissertations. - 2.
+When federal funding or an application for funding is involved, notification of the sponsor may be required, such as when a research misconduct allegation moves beyond an inquiry into a formal investigation by the institution, or in special circumstances at any point following an allegation.

+2.4.
+ResearchScholarly misconduct means fabrication, falsification, plagiarism, or other behaviors and practices that seriously deviate from those that are commonly accepted within the scientificacademic community for proposing, conductingundertaking, or reportingdisseminating research-and other forms of scholarship.
+It does not include honest error or honest differences in interpretations or judgments of data.
+Research.
+Scholarly misconduct is an intentional or knowing act of deception or a flagrant disregard of commonly accepted research or ethical practices.
+The kinds of research misconduct listed below are the most common, but are not necessarily exhaustive.